-A CTO I worked with once told me, with genuine frustration, that they had replaced their ITSM platform three times in eight years and the service management function still did not work.
+A CTO at one organisation said, with genuine frustration, that they had replaced their ITSM platform three times in eight years and the service management function still did not work.
 Different vendor, same problems.
 Tickets still piled up.
 Escalation paths were still unclear.
 The SLA reports still showed numbers that had no relationship to what customers were actually experiencing.

-"We keep buying the wrong platform," he said.
+"We keep buying the wrong platform," was the conclusion.

-He was not buying the wrong platform.
-He was buying a platform and expecting it to solve a leadership and process problem.
+The platform was not the problem.
+The organisation was buying a platform and expecting it to solve a leadership and process problem.
 That distinction matters a great deal -- because it changes where you start.

 The platform is not the transformation

 When an ITSM programme stalls -- and most of them do, at some point -- the conversation almost always turns to the tooling.
 Is the platform configured correctly?
-Did we pick the right vendor?
-Should we have gone with a different licence tier?
+Was the right vendor chosen?
+Would a different licence tier have made a difference?
 These are not stupid questions, but they are almost always the wrong ones.

 The platform exposes the organisation.
 It does not fix it.
 If your service processes are poorly defined, if ownership of incidents is contested, if your change management governance is informal at best, a new platform will surface all of that with uncomfortable clarity.
 And the natural human response to that kind of exposure is to blame the tool.

-I have sat through more post-mortems than I can count where a stalled ITSM implementation was attributed to a feature gap in the platform or an integration complexity that nobody anticipated.
+Post-mortems on stalled ITSM implementations almost always attribute the failure to a feature gap in the platform or an integration complexity that nobody anticipated.
 Occasionally that is true.
-More often, it is a retrospective rationalization for an organizational maturity problem that was visible before the project started, if anyone had bothered to look.
+More often, it is a retrospective rationalisation for an organisational maturity problem that was visible before the project started, if anyone had bothered to look.

 The question to ask before you buy anything

-The most useful question I have found in any ITSM assessment is this: if I removed every constraint on your tooling tomorrow -- unlimited budget, perfect integration, any platform you want -- what would you do differently?
+The most useful question in any ITSM assessment is this: if every constraint on your tooling were removed tomorrow -- unlimited budget, perfect integration, any platform you want -- what would you do differently?

 If the answer is immediate and specific, the problem is probably the tooling.
 If the answer is vague, circular, or involves a list of things that are fundamentally about how your organisation behaves, the problem is not the tooling.